 No matter how much hair a person loses, hair regrowth is usually possible.
 When the hair regrows, it may grow in white or blond and finer than before.
-This is usually temporary.
-With time, the person’s natural hair color and texture often return.
+This is usually temporary and with time, the person’s natural hair color and texture often return.

 Many people find their hair regrows without treatment.
-Hair regrowth can be slow, though.
-Some people do not see the hair regrowth they expect.
+Hair regrowth can be slow, and for some people they do not see the hair regrowth they expect.

 Dermatologists can treat patients affected by alopecia areata.
 If a patient has patches of hair loss on the scalp or elsewhere, the treatment plan may include one or more of the following treatments:

 This medicine calms the immune system, which can prevent it from attacking the hair follicles.
 When treating alopecia areata, a dermatologist will either prescribe a topical steroid to apply to the skin or will inject the corticosteroid into the bald area.

 If you are prescribed topical steroids, the steroids need to be applied daily to the areas of hair loss.
 Hair regrowth may begin after three to four months of treatment.
 If you receive injections of corticosteroids, you will need several shots every three to six weeks.
 When effective, patients usually see signs of hair regrowth about four weeks after receiving the first injection.